taozhang1004/rrt_ik_6dof_arm/readme.md

 # Path Planning for GalaXea A1 Robotic Arm Based on RRT Algorithm

-## After completing this project, you will:
+## After completing this tutorial, you will:

 - Understand how the RRT path planning algorithm is implemented on a 6DOF robotic arm.
 - Learn about the shortcomings of the original RRT algorithm and how to improve it.